You Can Hug A Cow At Aimee’s Farm Animal Sanctuary In Arizona

 This is the time of day when they're most receptive to physical contact.

-Visit the farm’s Facebook page to learn more.
+Visit the farm's website or Facebook page to learn more.

 Would you hug a cow?
 Are there any other wellness trends involving animals that we should know about?
-Let us know in the comments section, and check out our previous article for another unique farm in Arizona you have to visit.
+Feel free to reach out and let us know, and check out this amazing Arizona ostrich farm, highlighted in a previous article.